 - Most jewellery including watches, rings, bracelets, earrings and items like photo frames can be wiped down using a detergent/disinfectant wipe.
-Alternatively, items of jewellery (with the exception of watches) can be placed in hot soapy water and cleaned first, then rinsed and dried using disposable paper towels. - Items of clothing and soft toys should be placed directly into a washing machine and washed on the hottest setting that the fabric can withstand. - Paper materials e.g. prayer books /bible or items that cannot be wiped should be placed in a plastic bag and left aside for 72 hours before handling. - Clothing that needs to be hand washed should be placed in a plastic bag and stored for 72 hours after which it can be washed. - Personal belongings that family members wish to discard should be placed in a plastic bag and tied securely, then placed in a second plastic bag and set aside for 72 hours after which it can go out for collection in the general waste.
+Alternatively, items of jewellery (with the exception of watches) can be placed in hot, soapy water and cleaned first, then rinsed and dried using disposable paper towels - Items of clothing and soft toys should be placed directly into a washing machine and washed on the hottest setting that the fabric can withstand - Paper materials (e.g. books, prayer books/bible) or items that cannot be wiped should be placed in a plastic bag and left aside for 72 hours before handling - Clothing that needs to be hand washed should be placed in a plastic bag and stored for 72 hours, after which it can be washed

+Personal belongings that family members wish to discard should be placed in a plastic bag and tied securely, then placed in a second plastic bag and set aside for 72 hours after which it can go out for collection in the appropriate general waste stream